 3.2.1.1 Android Studio

 Android Studio is an open source IDE and free software which is released by Google, mainly targeted for developers which aims to create application for Android platform.
 It has pre-installed library, sample code, tools and etc. required in creating an application.
 It has workspace and extendible plug-ins available to allow customization for Java application development.
+The Android studio version used in this project is Android Studio 3.1.2, JRE: 1.8.0_152-release-1024-b02 amd64, with SDK version of 27 and Gradle Build 3.1.2.

 3.2.1.2 Adobe Experience Design (Adobe XD)